'She Said': #MeToo and the makings of a movement | DW | 25.09.2019

 Reporters had tried unsuccessfully for years to follow the trail of assaults and get survivor accounts on record.
 Kantor, who had previously covered the Obamas, had begun investigating women's experiences in the workplace in 2013 — "documenting what they experienced meant seeing how power functioned," as she put it.
 She used that background to reach out to women who might have had experiences with Weinstein.

-What she and colleague Megan Twohey (pictured above) uncovered was jaw-dropping: Not only the broad scope of the assaults Weinstein was accused of, but also the breadth of the enabling and whitewashing that went into covering up for his crimes.
+What Kantor and colleague Megan Twohey (pictured left and right above) uncovered was jaw-dropping: Not only the broad scope of the assaults Weinstein was accused of, but also the breadth of the enabling and whitewashing what went into covering up for his crimes.

 Read more: Harvey Weinstein pleads not guilty to rape charges

-Gwyneth Paltrow, who starred in several Harvey Weinstein-produced films including 1997's "Shakespeare in Love," was an "early, crucial source" in the investigations, wrote Jodi Kantor and Megan Twohey
+Gwyneth Paltrow, who starred in several Harvey Weinstein-produced films including 1998's "Shakespeare in Love," was an "early, crucial source" in the investigations, write Jodi Kantor and Megan Twohey

 'She Said': A case study